-Classes of financial assets under IFRS 9, in effect beginning January 1, 2018 v.
-Financial assets at amortized cost vi.
-Financial assets at fair value through other comprehensive income
+Classes of financial assets under IFRS 9, in effect beginning January 1, 2018.

+v.
+Financial assets at amortized cost

 Financial assets at amortized cost are those that i) are held within a business model whose objective is to hold said assets in order to collect contractual cash flows; and ii) the contractual terms of the financial asset give rise, on specified dates, to cash flows that are solely payments of principal and interest on the amount of outstanding principal.